 Oral Swab Tests

 Oral swab tests are gaining popularity for their simplicity and non-invasiveness.
-They can detect recent drug use by analyzing traces of drugs in saliva.
+They can detect recent drug use by analysing traces of drugs in saliva.
 While less intrusive, oral swab tests may not provide the same historical perspective as hair tests.

 Legal Aspects of CPS Drug Testing in Texas